sharma1981/liteExchange/documentation/README_MultithreadingImplementationDetails.md

 https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/source/core/concurrent/queue_mpsc.hpp

-**Task, Thread pool, CPU pinning and hyperthreading considerations  :** The task class packages all kind of tasks and return values.
+## <a name="ThreadPool"></a>**Task, Thread pool, CPU pinning and hyperthreading considerations  :**

+The task class packages all kind of tasks and return values.
 For flexibility it uses C++11 variadic templates and std::function and std::bind , and as for flexibility for the return values it uses both boost::optional and boost::any :

 https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/source/core/concurrent/task.h

 One of the main considerations of this project was seeing how we can gain performance by pinning each thread to CPU cores and also experiments affects of hyperthreading.
 Therefore the thread pool class is able to pin threads to CPU cores and if it is told that to avoid hyperthreading , it will pin threads to cores with only even indexes. ( Odd indexed CPU cores will be logical processors ).

 Thread pool is not applying anything like work stealing and work load balancing.
 The main reason for that , each worker thread is already assigned to a specific security symbol.
-Therefore work items of worker threads can`t be shared.
+Therefore work items of worker threads can not be shared.
 Here you can see the thread pool`s source :

 https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/source/core/concurrent/thread_pool.cpp

-**CPU-CacheLine Aligned Memory allocations :** The main consideration for concurrency performance was avoiding the false sharing issue , which you can read about here :
+## <a name="Allocator"></a>**CPU-CacheLine Aligned Memory allocations :**

+The main consideration for concurrency performance was avoiding the false sharing issue , which you can read about here :

 https://nativecoding.wordpress.com/2015/06/19/multithreading-multicore-programming-and-false-sharing-benchmark/